BetterHelp Therapy Frequency: Finding The Right Balance For Your Goals

 How many sessions are needed to treat trauma?

-The number of sessions needed to help a person recover from trauma can vary depending on the individual, the type and impact of the traumatic experience, and the type of therapy being used.
+The number of sessions that help a person recover from trauma can vary depending on the individual, the type and impact of the traumatic experience, and the type of therapy being used.
 As an example, the American Psychological Association (APA) conditionally recommends eye movement desensitization and reprocessing therapy (EMDR therapy) for post-traumatic stress disorder (PTSD).
-According to the APA, EMDR therapy typically takes place once or twice per week, with six to 12 sessions total.
+According to the APA, EMDR therapy typically takes place once or twice per week, with six to 12 sessions in total.
 However, some people may see improvement with fewer sessions.

 Getty/AnnaStills